Emission & Ventilation Calculator

 • Local exhaust ventilation (LEV) at weld point

-• Downdraft tables for small parts
+• Local extraction benches for small parts

 • Fume extraction torches for manual welding